Café de Olla

 Health Benefits

-- Cinnamon may help regulate blood sugar levels and provide anti-inflammatory benefits
+- Cinnamon helps regulate blood sugar levels and may improve insulin sensitivity

 Buying Guide